Original Caprese Cake. All the family secrets, explained step by step.

 Original Caprese Cake

-• You can serve the caprese cake accompanied by whipped cream (better in winter) or by vanilla ice cream (better in summer).
+• You can serve the caprese cake accompanied by whipped cream (better in winter) or vanilla ice cream (better in summer).

 Original Caprese Cake